Hamamatsu Unagi Diary

 The current method of eel farming in Japan is generally as follows: at first, fishermen catch wild young eels (called “glass eels”) that come to Japan from far south on the Kuroshio Current in winter, which are then purchased by eel farmers, who then raise them in their cultured ponds to grow into adult eels and ship them out.
 This style is fundamentally not much different from the method used by Hattori Kurajiro 100 years ago in the early days of eel culturing, which is surprising in a way.
 If it were possible to artificially raise eels from eggs to adulthood (we Japanese often use the term kanzen yoshoku or “full-scale eel farming”), it would lead to various cost reductions, but there are still many mysteries surrounding the biology of eels, and even with modern science and technology, we have not yet reached the stage of Full-scale Eel Farming on a practical level as of 2024.

 With the above-mentioned background, the number of glass eels is currently decreasing nationwide, mainly due to overfishing.
 Since June 2014, the Japanese eel (or Anquilla japonica, which is the eel species that Japanese people have mainly eaten since ancient times) has been designated an “endangered species” by the International Union for Conservation of Nature and Natural Resources (IUCN).
 These are the main reasons why the prices of unadon at eel restaurants and kabayaki packs at supermarkets have increased in recent years.
-In order to overcome this situation, research institutes all over Japan are working day and night to study eels, with the aim of realizing the Total Eel Farming.
+In order to overcome this situation, research institutes all over Japan are working day and night to study eels, with the aim of realizing the Full-scale Eel Farming.

 Shizuoka Prefecture' Fisheries and Marine Technology Research Institute.